Explanation and Overview of Stats Displayed on

 This stat also says something about the quality of bulls that usually

-appear with any particular bull.
+appear along with the bull in question.
 You'll notice that many great BFTS

 bulls don't have a high winning percentage, because it's very hard

 to have an round winning out at a BFTS event.
 But at smaller events